 Retention

-I hope that you will continue to fully engage in the conversations on how to improve student retention.
-We all have a role to play in ensuring the engagement, retention, and persistence of our students.
+The NSU community is encouraged to take the opportunity to review the full reports below at length.
+The NSU community will continue to fully engage in the conversations on how to improve student retention, as we all have a role to play in ensuring the engagement, retention, and persistence of our students.

 CHARGE: Develop a white paper regarding necessary updates, redesigns, or changes to nsuok.edu to ensure it reflects accurate information and communicates important information to prospective and current students.